 - Clinical Pastoral Education (CPE)

 In order to receive credit for CPE course work that is taken in an ACPE Accredited Institution, you must supply a transcript or certificate which shows that you have completed the CPE course work.
 You can receive up to 6 elective credit hours, pass/fail.

 The policy on credit for academic work done out of residence is stated clearly in the Bulletin.
 The request for transfer credit goes through the Curriculum and Academic Policy committee (CAP), and must be supplemented by syllabi and transcripts.
 The CAP committee will make recommendations regarding which credits are eligible for transfer, and the Associate Dean for Academic Affairs will communicate recommendations to the registrar.

-Students who decide to withdraw from the school should meet with the Associate Dean for Academic Affairs.
-A form is generated and signatures requested on this form will indicate that the student’s record in each of these departments has been cleared and there are no holds.
+Students who decide to withdraw from the school must meet with the Associate Dean for Academic Affairs.
+A withdrawal form will be generated and signatures requested on this form will indicate that the student’s record in each of these departments has been cleared and there are no holds.
 Assistance will be offered when possible in obtaining these signatures.

 All enrolled divinity students who must withdraw from the University prior to the last day to drop courses in a given term, may do so by completing a drop form and submitting the form to the School of Divinity registrar.
 While forms completed prior to the semester drop deadline will not result in academic penalties, meeting the deadline may not prevent negative implications for merit and need-based financial aid.